A painting shows you five faces at once. All angles, no single viewpoint.

 Who started Cubism?

-What is the difference between Analytic and Synthetic Cubism?
+What is the difference between Analytical and Synthetic Cubism?

 Why is Cubism important?